MetOffice/forest/doc/source/guide.rst

    python setup.py develop

-Of course, if you are used to developing Python projects using some other IDE or are unable to use virtual environments, feel free to edit the code as you see fit.
+Of course, if you develop Python projects using an IDE or if you can't use virtual environments, go ahead and use the tools that are most comfortable to you.

 Running tests
 -------------